alan-turing-institute/empiarreader/README.md

         )
 ```

-where number is the entry number, directory is the folder path and filename_regexp the file pattern with which to search.
-For example, if the user wants only the mrc files from the entry number 10943 from a certain folder, the code would be:
+where `number` is the entry number, `directory` is the folder path and `filename_regexp` the file pattern with which to search.
+For example, if the user wants only the mrc files from the entry number 10943 from a specific folder, the code would be:

 ```
 ds = EmpiarSource(